 - If your metrics are inflated or overstated (e.g., MRR is too high), check that this isn’t due to duplicate customer profiles.
 Sort your Customers list alphabetically to locate duplicate names or export your customer list as a CSV for further analysis.

 - Find duplicate transaction data or ensure transaction data isn’t missing by downloading a detailed export CSV of the Net Cash Flow report.

 - Customers contribute to MRR until their subscriptions are canceled, and their status is also set to Cancelled.
-If your business doesn’t have a dunning process to recover lost revenue, you may have customers with a Past Due status.
+If your business doesn’t have a dunning process to recover lost revenue, you may have customers who are contributing to metrics with a Past Due status.
 To review this, navigate to Customers.
 Select ADD FILTER > Customer status > Past Due.
 To review which customers have had a Past Due status for an extended period of time, select ADD FILTER > Next payment, then select a date before your current dunning period.
 These customers may need to have their subscriptions canceled.